ecow/liroma/README.md

 - the bass management optimizes each speaker's bandwidth according to source specifications

 ### Listening room requirements
-- it SHOULD limit resonances in the hotspot with a flat response as much as possible.
+- it SHOULD limit resonances in the hot spot providing a flat response as much as possible.
-- it SHOULD have a semi-permanent physical configuration
+- it SHOULD have a semi-permanent physical configuration, that is that the decor of the room doesn't have to change much
-- it SHOULD NOT contain noising equipment
-- it MUST ensure less than 30dB SPL of the noise floor
+- it MUST ensure less than 30dB SPL of the noise floor, that is it SHOULD NOT contain noising equipment

 ### Control applications requirements
+The control application provides simple user interface to the liroma system.
+In principle is performed by one or more app used by the listener directly in the hot spot; e.g. a mobile app on smartphone o tablet, one or more web app on a laptop, a special surface control device, etc.

 - it MUST allow to select the input source
+- it MUST allow change/mute the system master volume
 - it MUST act as a remote player controller
-- it MUST switch the configuration of the rooms (scene, HW presets, volume, etc.)
+- it SHOULD allow switching the logical configuration of the rooms (i.e. to change scenes, DSP presets, HW config,  etc.)

 ## Constraints
 Despite the attempt to operate as scientifically as possible, it is reasonable to assume that in practice, some ideal conditions in the theory may not be met, and compromises may be necessary.
 These compromises will make the results of this project subjective and difficult to replicate.
 With this awareness, we accept the following constraints: